drasi-project/langchain-drasi/examples/hide_and_seek/README.md

-# Terminator Game - langchain-drasi Example
+# Invisible Hide and Seek Game - langchain-drasi Example

-A LangGraph agent that uses **langchain-drasi** to hunt players in real-time using Drasi continuous queries.
+A LangGraph agent that uses **langchain-drasi** to seek invisible players in real-time using Drasi continuous queries.

 This example demonstrates how to build reactive AI agents that respond to real-time database changes through Drasi's continuous query system.